microsoft/Windows-iotcore-samples/Samples/EdgeModules/SqueezeNetObjectDetection/cs/README.md

 IntelIRCameraSensorGroup
 ```

 From this list, we will choose the camera to use as input, as pass that into the next call with the --device parameter, along with the model using the --model parameter.
+Use the "test mode" switch, "-t{seconds}" to briefly test the module locally.

 ```
-PS C:\Windows-iotcore-samples\Samples\EdgeModules\SqueezeNetObjectDetection\cs> dotnet run --model=SqueezeNet.onnx --device=LifeCam
+PS C:\Windows-iotcore-samples\Samples\EdgeModules\SqueezeNetObjectDetection\cs> dotnet run --model=SqueezeNet.onnx --device=LifeCam -t1

 Loading modelfile 'SqueezeNet.onnx' on the 'default' device...
 ...OK 2484 ticks